julian1/ice40-fpga/example-adc/README.md

   much better. ...

-# issues - the source isn't very accurate
+# issues - sources of error isn't very accurate

+  - 50Hz supply line multiple.
+  - noise from digital inputs - clock etc.

   - ceramic not nco caps.
   - inductance on inputs ...
   - we're using a 1M resistor.... should be ok... input is unbuffered...